Argonaemo/100-days-of-code/log.md

 **Today Progress**: Continue working on the side project, adding read functionality from firebase firestore

 **Thoughts** : Still stuck on the database schema problem, maybe the only way is to write more code

+### Day 56: 23 May 2022

+**Today Progress**: Continue on my side project, adding another functionality with firebase

+**Thoughts** : Working on another things while deciding and rethinking about the schema.